 IYANC Board of Directors

 The IYANC Board of Directors each bring a wealth of business, marketing, yoga, and leadership experience to the organization.
-Our Board is responsible for guiding and setting policies for our yoga association in keeping with IYANC’s tri-fold mission:
+Our Board is responsible for guiding and setting policies for our yoga association in keeping with IYANC’s mission:

 IYANC is a Non-Profit Organization

 The primary interest of a business is the acquisition of wealth for the shareholders.
 That isn’t what the IYANC is about.
 Rather, our non profit yoga organization was formed to forward the causes named in our mission statement.
 Our primary goal is to foster and develop a thriving yoga community following the teachings of B.K.S.
 Iyengar.

 Unlike for-profit yoga studios, our non-profit yoga studios redistribute any income or revenue back into the organization, in order to further fund the pursuit of its goals.
 We aren’t a commercial enterprise.

 As a non-profit yoga organization, we generate revenue through classes and workshops, but we are largely funded by donations.
 To help support us in our cause, you can donate or volunteer at one of our non-profit yoga studios.